 During the period from 2001 to 2006, Mr. Chan was the Chairman of the Chinese Association in Parit Raja, Batu Pahat.
 He is the Honorary Member of the Rotary Club of Batu Pahat.

-Mr. Chan attended all the four (4) Board of Directors' Meetings of the Company held in the financial year ended 31 March 2015.
+: Mr. Chan attended four (4) out of five (5) Board of Directors' Meetings of the Company held in the financial year ended 31 March 2016.

-CHAN CHOW TEK Executive Director Malaysian, aged 58
+CHAN CHOW TEK

+Executive Director Malaysian, aged 59, Male